SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

 - Updated calculateAndAwardScore() to correctly compute and assign the winners points
 - Updated GameView’s render() method to use the new getters and correctly display all state changes
 - Updated GameController’s onPlayCard() and onDraw() methods to rely on the model’s validity checks instead of making decisions in the controller
+- Created GameUndoRedoTest unit tests to test Undo and Redo functionalities

 ---